zoutepopcorn/esp/README.md

 # esp

-A esp8266 arduino access point maker.
+A esp8266 arduino access point maker, to fake multiple routers with given mac adress.

 It creates multiple wifi access points to fake a location on your mobile phone (you need to disable gps, in a building for example)